Deep Bayesian inference for seismic imaging with tasks: Discussion

 While uncertainty quantification based on Bayesian inference certainly has its merits, it comes at a significant computational price even for 2D problems.
-These computational costs are compounded by the fact that the parameterization of seismic images in terms of a deep neural network is highly overparameterized, making it more difficult to solve the uncertainty quantification problem\}.
+These computational costs are compounded by the fact that the parameterization of seismic images in terms of a deep neural network is highly overparameterized, making it more difficult to solve the uncertainty quantification problem.
 Notwithstanding these challenges, the use of deep priors has several distinct advantages.
 First, the regularization comes from the inductive bias of the network architecture itself, which is designed to favor natural images.
 Second, this approach eliminates the need of having access to training data when compared to method that really prior information encoded in pretrained networks.
 Third, imposing a Gaussian prior on the networks weights is a common regularization strategy \citep{krogh1992simple, Goodfellow-et-al-2016}.
 Despite these advantages, the number of iterations needed by the SGLD algorithm remains high and prohibitive for imaging problems in 3D.
 For this reason, reducing the computational complexity of Bayesian inference over the weights of deep prior networks remains an activate area of research.
 For instance, \citet{izmailov2020subspace} proposes to project the network weights onto a low-dimensional subspace and perform posterior inference within this reduced subspace.
 Unfortunately, construction of this reduced space can also be costly.
+For the purpose of applying this work to 3D seismic imaging, one possibility is to combine this dimensionality reduction approach with a different form of CNNs that exhibit similar inductive biases to those that we used in this work \citep{Lempitsky} but has fewer weights than the image dimensionality \citep{heckel_deep_2019}.
+As a result, we may be able to exploit the inductive bias of CNNs at a lower computational cost